-Al can be a valuable tool in education if used in a responsible and ethical manner.
+Al can be a valuable tool in education if used responsibly and ethically.
 By following these guidelines, we can ensure that Al enhances our learning and teaching experiences without compromising academic integrity or violating ethical principles.

 1. Limitations on the use of AI: